syncfusion-content/xamarin-docs/Xamarin/Maps/Legend.md

 ---
 layout: post
 title: Legend in Xamarin Maps control | Syncfusion
-description: Learn here all about Legend support in Syncfusion Xamarin Maps (SfMaps) control and more.
+description: Learn here all about Legend support in Syncfusion Xamarin Maps (SfMaps) control, its elements and more.
 platform: xamarin
 control: SfMaps
 documentation: ug